BigPolarBear1/factorization/README.md

 Update: I struggled a bit trying to go from 2 smooths and using that k-variable to get similar coefficients to 3 smooths.. but almost there now, its definitely possible just using quadratics, its just that these numbers get large really fast which is why it was giving me such a headache.. then from 3 smooths to an arbitrary number of smooths should follow from those results.
 Bit of a shit day today.
 Just the absolute agony and hopelessness of my situation.
 Either people know I am right and closing in fast, and this is their strategy they decided to deal with that (in which case, I'm going to Asia as soon as I can)... or people are oblivious to what is happening..
 I dont know which one is worse.
 Just driving me nuts.
 I just want to live with some dignity, not like this, I want my own life, my independence.. just wasting the years sitting in a small room at my parents home.
 If people see me being angry at the west.. this is exactly why I am so angry.
 And its just the same shit from before 2020.
 Only my former manager had the courage to do anything about it.. but then microsoft retaliated against him I guess.

+Update: I know it is possible what I'm trying to do in a way that would yield a superior version of NFS.
+So close.
+This last part is a bit complicated though.

 #### To run from folder "CUDA_QS_variant":</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 240 -base 100_000 -debug 1 -lin_size 100_000_000 -quad_size 100</br></br>